bdomansk/camagru/README.md

 # camagru

-My own MVC framework with Database and Cashe classes
+My own MVC framework with Database and Cache classes